-NEW BODHI PROGRAM FORMAT
+BODHI PROGRAM

 The format for the Bodhi Program is a three-year program of study with a one-year commitment.